mavlink/mavlink-devguide/en/services/component_information.md

   Note that the URL has no associated CRC as the translation data can change independently of metadata (for example, adding or changing translations).
 - The `translationUri` URL points to a summary JSON file that contains links to the separate files that contain each translation of the particular metadata type.
   The translation summary JSON file also contains modification timestamps for each linked translation file so that a GCS can determine whether a particular file has been updated.
-  The translation files are a (compressed) file in [TS file format](https://doc.qt.io/qt-6/linguist-ts-file-format.html).
+  The translation files are in [TS file format](https://doc.qt.io/qt-6/linguist-ts-file-format.html), and may optionally be compressed in .xz format.
 - A client (GCS) downloads the summary file then uses it to locate and download the translation file(s) it is interested in.
 - The client can then apply the downloaded translations to the metadata json file(s) (which contains annotations for which tags to translate).